 Spend the morning at Avila Beach, exploring this beautiful slice of the Central Coast.
-Book the super fun SLO Tours Adventure Boat or Avila Beach Whale Watching tours for an unforgettable perspective.
+Book the super fun SLO Tours Adventure Boat or Avila Beach Whale Watching tours for an unforgettable perspective on the water.

 Make a stop in Pismo Beach to try Splash Cafe’s famous clam chowder in a bread bowl.
-Skip the line and order it ahead, then take it to go and enjoy picnic-style while the kids play at Dinosaur Caves Park.
+Skip the line and order it ahead, then take it to go and enjoy it from the pier with ocean views or picnic-style while the kids play at Dinosaur Caves Park.

 Continue to Santa Barbara from here.
 You can get back onto Highway 1 / 101 at Gaviota, but this is one section that I actually prefer the inland drive through the Santa Ynez Valley.

-In Santa Barbara, trade-in your car for some beach cruisers or a surrey and enjoy a leisurely family bike ride along the Cabrillo Blvd bike path.
-After, head onto Stearns Wharf to check out the Santa Barbara Museum of Natural History Sea Center or to take a harbor boat ride on the Lil’ Toot Water Taxi.
+In Santa Barbara, trade in your car for some beach cruisers or a surrey and enjoy a leisurely family bike ride along the Cabrillo Blvd bike path.
+After, head onto Stearns Wharf to check out the Santa Barbara Museum of Natural History Sea Center or to take a boat ride to the Santa Barbara Harbor on the Lil’ Toot Water Taxi.